ogt/slugify-url/README.md

  - It skips the protocol and user/password if provided part from the URL (http:// or https:// or <protocol>://<user>:<password>@ )
  - It maps slashes to !
  - Unless a unixOnly option is given it maps all windows invalid chars to !
+ - It collapses multiple !'s to a single !
+ - It omits ending !'s
  - It truncates the URL to 100 chars
  - It includes an optional options argument that allows the user to override the behavior
    + slashchar char used to replace slashes - default !